| CUSTER,

 the Cheyennes and Sioux; but in 1867 he was tried

-by court-martial for cruelty to his men and for having
+by court-martial for cruelty to his men and for

-left his command without permission.
-He was suspended
+having left his command without permission.
+He

-Sheridan, he was restored, rejoined his regiment,
+request of General Sheridan, he was restored,

-and served against the Indians.
-In 1873 he went with
+Indians.
+In 1873 he went with his regiment to

-his regiment to Dakota, and served in the Yellowstone
+Dakota, and served in the Yellowstone expedition,

-Hills.
 His report of the fertility and mineral wealth

 of that region led to immigration and its encroachment